sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 <b>Authors: Sandeep Patil - s.patil-1@student.tudelft.nl & Mohamed Madi</b><br>
 </h3>
 <h4 align="center">
-Both authors made equal contribution towards the project
+(Both authors made equal contribution towards the project)
 </h4>

 ## Introduction
-Mask RCNN is a state of the art instance segmentation network, which focuses on pixel level classification and outputs bounding boxes, classes and masks. we introduce the self attention layer to the Mask RCNN network to reduce the total number of parameters and to improve the efficiency of the network.
-Self Attention is an attention mechanism which relates different positions in an image in order to learn spatial dependencies in the latent representations of an image [[REF]](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html#self-attention).
+Mask-RCNN is a state-of-the-art instance segmentation network, which focuses on pixel level classification and outputs bounding boxes, classes and masks.
+Self-attention is an attention mechanism which relates different positions in an image in order to learn spatial dependencies in the latent representations of an image [[1]](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html#self-attention).
 We investigate the improvement in the accuracy of a Mask-RCNN model trained on Cityscapes dataset with the addition of self-attention layers for the task of instance segmentation.
+We also study the improvement in network due to reduction of total number of parameters based on its accuracy and efficieny.

-## Mask RCNN Description
+## Mask-RCNN Description
 ### Overview
-Mask RCNN comprises of two stages.
-The <b>first stage</b> is a Region Proposal Network, which scans the output of feature pyramid network (FPN) (discussed in detail in further sections) and proposes Regions of Interest which proposed object locations.
+Mask RCNN comprises of two stages. <b>First stage</b> is a Region Proposal Network (RPN), which scans the output of Feature Pyramid Network (FPN)(backbone layer) and proposes Regions of Interest (ROI) with object locations.
 Regions of interest are defined on the output feature map of the FPN network in the form of Anchor boxes.
 Anchor boxes are chosen from a finite set of boxes with predefined sizes and locations.

-The <b>second stage</b> takes the output of region proposal network, refines the bounding boxes, outputs class labels generates masks using ROIAlign [[Georgia et al]](https://arxiv.org/pdf/1703.06870.pdf).
+<b>Second stage</b> processes the output of RPN by refining bounding boxes, outputing class labels and generating masks using ROIAlign [[2]](https://arxiv.org/pdf/1703.06870.pdf).
 ROI Align uses bilinear interpolation to preserve the features from the input.
 Both of these stages obtain a set of input from the backbone layer directly.
-This setup is shown in the figure below [[REF](https://medium.com/@alittlepain833/simple-understanding-of-mask-rcnn-134b5b330e95#:~:text=Mask%20RCNN%20is%20a%20deep,two%20stages%20of%20Mask%20RCNN.)].
+This setup is shown in the figure below [[3](https://medium.com/@alittlepain833/simple-understanding-of-mask-rcnn-134b5b330e95#:~:text=Mask%20RCNN%20is%20a%20deep,two%20stages%20of%20Mask%20RCNN.)].
 The backbone is responsible for extracting features from the input images.
-The backbones that can be implemented in Mask RCNN include ResNet 50, FPN or ResNext 101 [[Kaiming et al.](https://arxiv.org/pdf/1703.06870.pdf)].
+The backbones that can be implemented in Mask RCNN include ResNet 50, FPN or ResNext 101 [[2](https://arxiv.org/pdf/1703.06870.pdf)].

 <figure align="center">
   <img src="./images/Screenshot from 2020-06-17 13-33-49.png" alt="architecture" style="zoom:60%;">